 Coffee has no carbohydrates, only a few calories that you could burn off with a quick walk in the park.
 These values, of course, are for a cup of freshly brewed coffee made from beans, without cream or sugar.
-The amount of carbohydrates and calories you consume will undoubtedly be influenced by how you prepare your coffee with cream and sugar.

-Coffee, on the other hand, is low in the bad things and high in the good stuff when compared to most other beverages around the house.
+Coffee, on the other hand, coffee is low in the bad things and high in the good stuff compared to most other beverages around the house.
 It includes no cholesterol or saturated fat, is low in sodium, and contains no sugar in the beans.

 Additionally, coffee is a natural stimulant.
 When we drink coffee, we all know how much caffeine provides us a boost.
 Caffeine is also the main active element in many weight-loss pills, which you may not be aware of.